w3c/wai-tutorials/source/tables/simple.html.erb.md

   - H51
 ---

-A simple table has one header row, or a header row and header column.
-They are the first row and column of the table.
+A simple table has one header row and/or a header column.
+They are usually in the first row and column of the table.

-Use header cell elements (`<th>`) to markup the header cells so that they are distinguishable from data cells and associated with the correct data cells.
-For example, in the [third example below](#table-with-header-cells-in-the-top-row-and-first-column) “Closed” is meaningless on its own, but makes sense when it’s associated with time (the row header) and day (the column header).
+Use `<th>` elements to markup the header cells so that they are distinguishable from the data cells.
+Due to current interpretation of tables by assistive technologies it is useful to use the `scope` attribute on simple tables.
+It’s used to declare the direction of the header cell.
+A `scope` value of `row` or `col` denotes that the header cell applies to the entire row or column, respectively.

-To explicitly associate header cells to data cells, it is usually useful to use the `scope` attribute.
-If the `scope` value is `row`, the heading is only a heading for other cells in this row, if the value is `col` it is the heading only for other cells in this column.

-For more complex examples on the use of `scope`, see the [Irregular Tables tutorial](irregular.html).

 Additionally, you can use the [`<caption>` element](caption-summary.html) to identify the table, which in some cases might be a WCAG 2.0 requirement.